vincez09/Portfolio/README.md

 My name is Steven Vincent Zabala, and welcome to my project portfolio.
 I hold an undergraduate degree in civil engineering and am currently a self-employed stocks trader.

 I am currently pursuing an Online Master of Science in Analytics at Georgia Tech, which is providing me with a solid foundation in advanced analytical techniques and data science methodologies.
-I am actively working on various data analysis projects, including a comprehensive global retailer sales analysis, which showcases my skills in data manipulation, analysis, and visualization using tools like Python, SQL, and Tableau.
+I am actively working on various data analysis projects, which showcases my skills in data manipulation, analysis, and visualization using tools like Python, SQL, and Tableau.